|Blog Home History Glossary Guides Publishers Artists Techniques Topicals Warfare Blog Contact|

 The British equestrian model was eventually built upon when P.T.
 Barnum’s Great Traveling Museum, Menagerie, Caravan, and Hippodrome was established in 1871.
 By this time, P.T.
 Barnum already had a long career as a showman displaying exotic animals, oddities, and freaks out of his American Museum in New York City.
 Two devastating fires destroyed this business, but he was persuaded by Dan Castello and William Cameron Coup to partner with their circus instead of retiring.
 Not only did this become an immense show with many features, Barnum helped to make this circus a truly American experience with the addition of boosterism and exaggeration that he was so well known for.
 To expand their audience further, they began using trains that could hold their circus wagons, which allowed them to transport the show all across the country.
 This not only raised revenue, it exposed many more people to the circus, which in turn helped engrained it into American popular culture.

-After P.T.
-Barnum died in 1891, his circus merged with one owned by James Anthony Bailey to form Barnum & Bailey’s Greatest Show on Earth.
-Between 1897 and 1902 they made a tour of Europe where their expansive format of animal acts plus feats of daring, acrobatic skills and strength greatly influenced the future makeup of overseas shows.
+P.T.
+Barnum merged his circus with one owned by James Anthony Bailey in 1887 to form Barnum & Bailey’s Greatest Show on Earth.
+Bailey would take over this enterprise after Barnum’s death in 1891.
+He greatly expand his audience between 1897 and 1902 by taking the circus on tours of Europe.
+Their expansive format of animal acts plus feats of daring, acrobatic skills and strength greatly influenced the future makeup of overseas shows.
 While postcard publishers in the United States were just getting their feet wet at this time, the postcard craze was already well established in Europe allowing many postcards to be produced publicizing the Barnum & Bailey spectacle.
 Large sets of circus cards were produced in both France and Germany.

 In ancient times a circus was defined as a space where horses race around an altar.
 In the modern big top a tent pole replaces the altar, but not all of its significance.
 Its exact placement was sometimes determined through geomancy so that the pole itself became the axis mundi connecting two worlds.
 This renders the space beneath the tent sacred and the goings on within magical.
 While there may not have been any clear cut esoteric significance to these pagan-like rituals, superstitions were closely tied to all forms of show business and some were followed religiously.
 These strong connections between the circus and the land have slowly disappeared as shows began being set up on the asphalt of parking lots or have moved behind the doors of the arena.
 Rising costs led Ringling Brothers to hold their last show under the big top in 1956 before moving indoors for good.
 While this preserved the show, it eliminated an iconic part of the circus that had created as much meaning as atmosphere.